 On the other hand, BPOs manage your relationship with the customers and also your core back-end business functions.

 So, now that you know how different both these terms are, just be a little more careful while using these.
-Also, now you will be able to understand all that you will read about the BPOs and call centers better.
+Also, now you will be able to understand all that you will read about BPOs and call centers better.
 If you still have any doubts, comment down below and we would love to help you.
-Also, if you are a company looking for a reliant call center services or BPO services provider, feel free to chat, mail or call us.
+Also, if you are a company looking for a reliant call center services or BPO services provider, feel free to chat, mail, or call us.